spmallette/java-dse-driver/manual/statements/prepared/README.md

 adding or dropping columns.
 Alternatively you should list all columns of interest in your statement, i.e.: `SELECT a, b, c FROM tbl`.

-This will be addressed in a future release of both Cassandra and the driver.
+This will be addressed in a future release of both DSE and the driver.
 Follow [CASSANDRA-10786] and [JAVA-1196] for more information.

 [PreparedStatement]:    http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/core/PreparedStatement.html